HubReb/rss_reader/README.md

 ## Overview

 rss\_reader is a simple script implementing a basic rss feed notification system.
-This was a small project to get a bit mora familiar with psycopg2.
+This was a small project to get more familiar with psycopg2.
 If you're looking for a good rss reader, you could install the gnome-extension RSS Feed or use one packaged for your distribution.

 The idea is directly taken from this article: [1] Unlike the original implementation this script uses a postgresql database, a desktop notification and a command line interface.